 1. Affenshire (Yorkshire Terrier x Affenpinscher)

-Affenpinschers are extremely smart German dogs who look just a tad like monkeys.
+Our first Yorkie mix is the Affenpinscher, an extremely smart German dog who looks just a tad like a monkey.
 Crossing them with a Yorkshire Terrier gets you an Affenshire, a little mischief-maker who prefers playtime to long walks.
 They’re most suitable for lower-activity owners who can spend a lot of time at home with them.

 2. Borkie (Yorkshire Terrier x Beagle)